 It is a mandatory requirement strictly implemented by Payment Card Industry Data Security Standards (PCI DSS) for the processing of credit card data of customers.
 Securing both your data and your customer’s data is important for you as it helps you to maintain a good reputation with your customers and do away with unnecessary downtime.

 Although Magento is already equipped with a good number of built-in security features, but with its rapidly growing popularity, hackers try to steal sensitive information about your customers.
 They can get inside your store to spam your customers, start phishing campaigns, access your customer’s data, and commit financial crimes.
 That is why you need to take serious steps to protect your store from hackers and security breaches and make it foolproof.
-Some important steps are given below:
+Some important steps on how to improve Magento security are given below:

 Choosing a strong password and a complex administrator name prevents unauthorized access to your electronic accounts and devices.
 Just choose a complicated Admin Name and password so that potential online hackers cannot trace your login details.
 Use an irregular combination of upper and lowercase letters, symbols, and numbers(for Example- ptU@#$*59^) while setting the password for your store.